aglorenz/Python-Projects/README.md

 * Create at least one object that that utilizes both the parent and child methods

 **What I learned**
 * Abstract methods are useful for when we want to provide a common interface for different implementations of a component such as payment method.
+Good for API's